-'Sun and Planet' gear was designed to convert reciprocating motion, such as that of a piston, into rotary motion like a crankshaft, and was used for this purpose eranksnart, and was used for this purpose in some early steam engines.
-In our example Strip 1 represents the engine connecting rod and is bolted to Gear Wheel 2, which is free to turn on a \(\frac{3}{4}\)" Bolt 3 fixed to a \(1\frac{1}{2}\)" Strip 4.
-Washers on the \(\frac{3}{4}\)" Bolt space the Gear from the Strip.
-Strip 1 is also spaced from the Gear Wheel by Washers on each of the two securing bolts so that the Strip may clear the Pinion 5 when in motion.
+'Sun and Planet' gear was designed to convert reciprocating motion, such as that of a piston, into rotary motion like a crankshaft, and was used for this purpose in some early steam engines.
+In our example Strip 1 represents the engine connecting rod and is bolted to Gear Wheel 2, which is free to turn on a 3" Bolt 3 fixed to a 11⁄2" Strip 4.
+Washers on the 3" Bolt space the Gear from the Strip.
+Strip 1 is also spaced from the Gear Wheel by Washers on each of the two securing Bolts so that the Strip may clear the Pinion 5 when in motion.
 The rotary drive is taken from the Rod carrying Pinion 5.